 Above and below are pictures from early May after the eggs hatched.
 Hundreds of thousands of tadpoles fill the pond along with the a number of bullfrog polliwogs.

 In the image above you can the tadpoles are finding sustenance on the carcass of a toad that died before leaving the pond.

-As impressive as the above images might be, last year there were far more toads than there are this spring in the pond.
+As impressive as the above images might be, last year there were far more toads than there were this spring in the pond.
 Why is that?
-There could be many reasons including disease, winter conditions, etc.. but I think I know the primary reason: fire!
+There could be many reasons including disease, especially harsh winter conditions, etc.. but I think I know the primary reason: fire!

 This year the Metro Parks did a control burn of the large amount of dead plant material – called standing vegetation – that remained into the spring.
 That burn was undertaken just as the toads were making their way from the winter homes to the pond.
 Below is a picture of what the preserve looked like – behind my son learning to use a camera – in early March.
 There was a tremendous amount of plant material from last year and even the year before that still standing on the preserve.
 While this is good cover for small birds it inhibits plant growth and locks up nutrients in an inaccessible form.

 Below is what the same area looked like in late March.
 All of that dead material is burnt away along with the first leaves of the new spring growth.

 Many organisms met their demise the day of the fire.
 Millions of adults and eggs of dozens of species of insects were likely lost but most vertebrate animals were spared because they were able to flee either by going underground, running away or flying away from the flames.
 Had the fire occurred later when thousands of birds had laid eggs in nests the destruction to life would have been much greater.